FrancisLennon17/torn-revive-credibilty/README.md

 - `positives` the count of users that have upvoted this player
 - `negatives` the count of users that have downvoted this player
+- `voted` positive or negative if the user has previously voted on this player (this field does not get returned if not)

 ## POST /credibility